RonSijm/RonSijm.Blazyload/README.md

 <img width="1182" alt="lazy-cascaded" src="https://user-images.githubusercontent.com/337928/225361023-3f516d65-75e2-42f1-9dc6-b51336edb762.png">

-In this example you have the main project `"Host"` - has a router which lazy-loads the `Weatherlib.Page.dll` project, when the /fetchdata/ page is visited.
+In this example you have the main project `"Host"` - has a router which lazy-loads the `Weatherlib.Page.wasm` project, when the /fetchdata/ page is visited.
-The fetchData page requires a `IWeatherResolver`, which in turn is in the `WeatherLib4.Component.dll`
+The fetchData page requires a `IWeatherResolver`, which in turn is in the `WeatherLib4.Component.wasm`

 With default Blazor this setup would not be possible.